alexander-jackson/logical-evaluator/README.md

 # Logical Evaluator

-Logical Evaluator (LE) is a Rust tool for evaluating logical expressions in different ways.
+Logical Evaluator (le) is a Rust tool for evaluating logical expressions in different ways.

 ## Installation

-You can install LE by cloning the Git repository, and then using Rust's package manager Cargo to build the executable.
+You can install LE by cloning the Git repository, and then using Rust's package manager Cargo to build and install the executable.

 ```
 git clone https://github.com/alexander-jackson/logical-evaluator.git
 cd logical-evaluator/
-cargo build
+cargo install --path .
 ```

 ## Usage